2016lisali/jacks_garden/README.md

 # Jack's Garden Online Store

-Jack's Garden is an online plant store created with react and react-bootstrap.
+Jack's Garden is an online plant store website created with react and react-bootstrap.

 The customer can register, login, logout to the site, view products, add product to the cart and place online orders.